 - Know what other hazards you might face.
 Earthquakes can trigger landslides and tsunamis which can happen after the main event.
 Both of these things can cause equal or greater damage than the actual earthquake.

 - Participate in the yearly Great ShakeOut earthquake drills.
-These drills occur every year in mid-October.
+These drills occur on the 3rd Thursday of every October.
 They are a great way to practice what to do when an earthquake happens.

 - Consider whether earthquake insurance is right for you.

 When an earthquake happens there will not be time to google what you are supposed to do.